AdobeDocs/painter-python-api/src/pages/guides/examples/blending_mode.md

 This example shows how to gather in a dock the list of all the channels of the currently selected layer to be able to change their blending mode.

-To keep things simple, this example ignore effects.
+Note: to keep things simple, this example ignore effects.

+---

-> To use this example:
+To use this example:

 > 1. Go to your Python plugin folder (see [this page](/guides/creating-python-plugin/) to know where)
 > 2. Create a folder named **blending_mode**
 > 3. Create a file named **__init__.py**
 > 4. Copy the code below inside the file.

+---

 ```python
 import os